-Batavia, NY- On Tuesday, May 1, 2018 along with thousands of programs across the United States, Genesee Community College will recognize National Law Day with a full day of mock trials, receptions and speakers, and an Honor Society Induction Ceremony into the Lambda Epsilon Chi (LEX) Chapter.
+Batavia, New York - On Wednesday, May 1, 2019, along with thousands of programs across the United States, Genesee Community College will recognize National Law Day with an alumni and friends reception with keynote speaker and an Honor Society Induction Ceremony into the Lambda Epsilon Chi (LEX) Chapter.

 National Law Day, celebrated annually on May 1, is designed to shed light on how laws protect liberties and the process by which the legal system strives to achieve justice.
 Every year since 1958 the President of the United States has issued a Law Day Proclamation recognizing the importance of the rule of the law.
-This year, President Donald J. Trump’s proclamation will address The Separation of Powers: Framework for Freedom as a basic tenet of our U.S. Constitution and studied by all legal students.
+This year’s theme is “Free Speech, Free Press, Free Society.”

 For more information, contact Marketing Communications Associate Director Donna Rae Sutherland at (585) 343-0055 ext.
 6616, or via email: firstname.lastname@example.org.

 A photograph Karyn Bryson, courtesy of GCC, is available at: